FAQ for Providers & Credentialing Staff

 Where can I find resources for how to use CAQH?

-- For training resources, you can visit CAQH University at https://caqhproviewtraining.learnupon.com/.
+• For training resources, visit CAQH University at https://caqhproviewtraining.learnupon.com/.
 Please note, you will need to register to access training resources.

 Will all health plans be able to access my application through CAQH on January 1, 2024?